Philosophy of Science 101: Models of Explanation

 Foreword

-6. Philosophy of Science 101: Scientific Models
+Philosophy of Science Series: Models of Explanation

-Previously, Philosophy of Science 101 explored scientific models.
-In particular, the previous article in this series investigated how models in science represent their target systems (i.e., ‘T’ —a particular part or aspect of the world that the given model is concerned with, such as the atom in Bohr’s (1913) model of the atom).
+Previously, Philosophy of Science Series explored scientific models.
+In particular, the previous article in this series investigated how models in science represent their target systems (i.e., "T"—a particular part or aspect of the world that the given model is concerned with, such as the atom in Bohr’s (1913) model of the atom).
 The article considered the different types of models that represent T, and various accounts of representation which arise due to growing philosophical interest in this (crucial) part of scientific practice.
 Indeed, philosophical queries concerning representation—resulting from scientific modelling—are just one area of the philosophy of science interested in modelling.
 The series now turns to another area, namely models of scientific explanation.

 Background: The Basic Idea

 First of all, some brief background is needed.
-It is worth noting that science should answer so-called ‘why’ questions.
+It is worth noting that science should answer so-called "why" questions.
 For example, why does uranium 235 decay?
 Why did the solar eclipse occur?
 Answers to such questions take on the form of scientific explanations.
 Not all explanations, however, are scientific.
 Nor do all questions demand scientific explanations.
 Hence, the philosopher asks, what makes scientific explanations different?
 Before sussing out various proposed answers to these questions and the models available for scientific explanation, consider some terminology which will be used throughout the article:

-Explanandum (Em): the ‘thing’ that has to be explained.
+Explanandum (Em): the "thing" that has to be explained.

-Explanans (Es): the ‘thing’ that does the explaining.
+Explanans (Es): the "thing" that does the explaining.

 So, for example: